Duzafizzl/rider-pi-publicproject/README.md

 Integration of the Rider-Pi robot with AI agents via MCP (Model Context Protocol).
 This project enables AI agents to control the Rider-Pi robot, read sensors, capture images, and even self-improve through code editing capabilities.

+**Perfect for [Letta](https://letta.com) agents!** This project is designed to work seamlessly with Letta's AI agents, enabling them to control physical robots through MCP tools and code execution.

 ## 🎯 Features

 - **MCP Server**: Full control of Rider-Pi robot via MCP tools